MicrosoftDocs/dynamics-365-intelligent-order-management/topics/troubleshoot-insights.md

 ---
+title: Power BI reports aren't provisioned in the trial version
 author: josaw1
 description: This troubleshooting topic provides a solution for cases where Microsoft Power BI reports for Dynamics 365 Intelligent Order Management aren't provisioned. ms.date: 04/12/2024